Igalia/meta-agl-demo/README.md

         $ runqemu bzImage-qemux86-64.bin agl-demo-platform-qemux86-64.ext3 \
         bootparams="uvesafb.mode_option=1280x720-32"

+   To extend the amount of memory, add to runqemu:
+        qemuparams="-m 512"

+   or use the virtual disk in Virtual Box from this location:
+	tmp/deploy/images/qemux86-64/agl-demo-platform-qemux86-64.vmdk

-5. Some weston samples are available from weston terminal.
+4. Some weston samples are available from weston terminal.

 Build a R-Car M2 (porter) image